vanavreddy/Parallel_Compute_Engine/README.md

       anaconda_upload: false
       auto_activate_base: false
    ```
+If the file is not created during install, create the file, copy the above text and
+paste it in ~/.condarc file.

-This pipeline assumes we will be using Python 3.11.
-Conda version < 4.11 have issues with Python 3.11.
+This pipeline assumes Python 3.11.
+Conda version < 4.11 may have issues with
-Please ensure that you have Conda version 4.11+ once installed.
+Python 3.11.
+Ensure that you have Conda version 4.11+ once installed.

    ```
     $ conda --version